bchien21/quadcopter-imitation-learning/README.md

 # Building Neural Networks trained with Imitation Learning on Quadcopter Obstacle Avoidance using PyTorch

-This repository contains Jupyter Notebooks and JSON file datasets for training neural networks on quadcopter obstacle avoidance.
-The JSON file dataset is generated from a (global quadcopter motion planner)[https://github.com/bchien21/starling2-motion_planner] that acts as the "teacher" of the neural network.
+This repository contains Jupyter Notebooks and JSON file datasets for training neural networks on quadcopter obstacle avoidance using imitation learning.
+A [global planner](https://github.com/bchien21/starling2-motion_planner) generates collision-free trajectories using the following information: start state, goal state, obstacle locations, and obstacle dimensions.
+It is used to generate a labeled dataset (Where the label is the states and obstacle information, and the data is the trajectory) that is then used for supervising a model.

 ## Architecture Overview
-The neural network architecture is built with PyTorch.
-Currently, it is an encoder-decoder model, where the input to the encoder is a goal (x,y,z ) configuration, and the encoder is a straightforward MLP.
-The decoder is an LSTM, that is trained to output a pose waypoint (translation + quaternion) and a probability that this pose waypoint is the final waypoint of the collision-free trajectory.
-Essentially, the model takes in a goal translation, and outputs a collision-free trajectory of varying length for a quadcopter to follow, which necessitates the use of a RNN like the LSTM.

-During training, teacher forcing is used to give the LSTM the ground-truth input at the current time-step, and to tell the LSTM when to stop unrolling.
-During inference, the LSTM is told to keep on unrolling and adding predicted waypoints to the current trajectory it is trying to build, until it itself predicts that the current waypoint is the last waypoint in the trajectory based on the probability it outputs.
-Instead of having ground-truth waypoint data as its input at the current time-step, it will use the waypoint it predicted from the previous timestep as the input.
+The model is currently a vanilla LSTM (An RNN is needed because output trajectories are of variable-length).
+As an input, the LSTM takes in the goal state and the state it predicted the quadcopter to be in at the previous timestep.
+And then it outputs the state it thinks the quadcopter should be at at this current timestep.

+During training, the length of the ground truth trajectory is used to force the LSTM to stop unrolling, regardless of what its prediction is currently and what they've been in the past.
+But during inference. the LSTM continues to unroll until it outputs a state that is within a threshold to the goal.